xiaoyu3x/SmartHome-Demo/sensors/DC_power_meter/README.md

 ```

 ## Supported Zephyr versions:
-The code has been verified to work with Zephyr v1.6.0
+The code has been verified to work with Zephyr v1.6.0 or above